States General of the Netherlands: Dutch Republic

 At the start of the Dutch Revolt the States General (who were then not continually in session) remained loyal to the overlord of the Habsburg Netherlands, Philip II of Spain (who did not have the title of King in the Netherlands, but held the title of duke and count in the several provinces, and was just a Lord of the Netherlands).
 In 1576 the States General as a whole, however, openly rebelled against the Spanish crown.
 In 1579 the States General split as a number of southern provinces, united in the Union of Arras returned to obedience, while other provinces, united in the Union of Utrecht continued the rebellion.
-After the Act of Abjuration in 1581 the northern States General replaced Philip II as the supreme authority of the northern Netherlands, which then became known as the United Provinces.
+In the 1581 Act of Abjuration, the northern States General replaced Philip II as the supreme authority of the northern Netherlands, which then became known as the United Provinces.

 This was a confederation in which most government functions remained with the provincial States (and local authorities, like the Vroedschappen).
 These delegated representatives to the States General as a kind of ambassadors acting with a mandate limited by instruction and obligatory consultation (last en ruggespraak).
 The States General, in which the voting was by province, each of the seven provinces having one vote, took on many executive functions after the Council of State of the Netherlands had temporarily come under English influence, due to the Treaty of Nonsuch.
 The States General for this reason since 1593 remained continually in session until their dissolution in 1795.
 The presidency rotated weekly among the senior representatives of the provinces.
 Under the Union of Utrecht treaty the States General formally was the sovereign power, representing the Republic in foreign affairs and making treaties with foreign monarchs.
 As such the honorific title of the States General collectively was Hoogmogende Heren (mightiest, or very mighty, lords).